-In a direct integration dynamic analysis, activated by the DYNAMIC key word, the equation of motion is integrated in time using the α -method developed by Hilber, Hughes and Taylor [55].
-The method is implemented exactly as described in [19].
+In a direct integration dynamic analysis, activated by the DYNAMIC keyword, the equation of motion is integrated in time using the α -method developed by Hilber, Hughes and Taylor [57] (unless the massless contact method is selected; this method is treated at the end of this section).
+The method is implemented exactly as described in [20].
 The parameter α lies in the interval [-1/3,0] and controls the high frequency dissipation: $\alpha=0$ corresponds to the classical Newmark method inducing no dissipation at all, while $\alpha=-1/3$ corresponds to maximum dissipation.
 The user can choose between an implicit and explicit version of the algorithm.
 The implicit version (default) is unconditionally stable.